SamHSoftware/Machine-Learning/ResNet-HistoNet/README.md

 <img src="https://github.com/SamHSoftware/Machine-Learning/blob/main/ResNet-HistoNet/training-data/prediction-data-20220423_160404/circle_area_image_3.png?raw=true" alt="A distribution of circle areas within an image" width="500"/>

 The black bars represent the relative distribution, while the green bars represent the cumulative relative distribution.

+## How to test the code.

+(1) The test I have written isn't the be all and end all of tests.
+It presents as an exampel that you may wish to expand upon.
+Enter the ```tests``` directory, then open and run ```test_code_module.py```.

+(2) If errors are detected, assertion errors will be raised.
+If not, a conformational startment of success will be printed.